cccs-jc/sql-language-server/packages/server/README.md

 We have extended `sql-language-server` to support

-- configuration via the JupyterLab advanced settings
+- Added new `adapter` configuration option named `json`.
+Which allows for loading schema and function information from json file, rather than having the `sql-language-server` connect to spark to retrieve the information, the idea is to use pyspark from the notebook, produce a json configuration file which the `sql-language-server` monitors for changes and loads.
-- loading schema and function information from json file, rather than having the `sql-language-server` connect to spark to retrieve the information, the idea is to use pyspark from the notebook, produce a json configuration file which the `sql-language-server` monitors for changes and loads.
+- Small fixes to allow configuration via the JupyterLab advanced settings
-- nested columns names using multi-part dot seperated paths
+- Nested columns names using multi-part dot seperated paths
-- visually distinct icons for `table`, `column`, `alias`, `functions` suggestions
+- Support for spaces in nested columns names (backtiks each segment)
-- added support for code-completion of
+- Visually distinct icons for `table`, `column`, `alias`, `functions` suggestions
-	- functions including descriptions
+- Added support for code-completion of
-	- table alias
+	- Functions including descriptions
-	- table alias followed by dot
+	- Table alias
-	- partially typed columns including multi-part fields (needed insertText)
+	- Table alias followed by dot

-- support for spaces in column names, code complete with back ticks (future work)
+	- Partially typed columns including multi-part fields (needed insertText)

 - no support for fully qualified table names `databaseName.schemaName.tableName` (might be something we want to support)